gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

 words, we still need some place to store our application data and make it generally available and accessible.

-[vmware-gemfire-short-name] organizes data in a cache into [Data Regions](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/basic_config-data_regions-chapter_overview.html?hWord=N4IghgNiBcICZgC5gAQCcCmBzAlgewDsBnEAXyA).
+GemFire organizes data in a cache into
+[Data Regions](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/basic_config-data_regions-chapter_overview.html?hWord=N4IghgNiBcICZgC5gAQCcCmBzAlgewDsBnEAXyA).
 You can think of a Region as a table in a relational database.
 Generally, a Region should only store a single type of object, which makes it more conducive for building effective indexes and writing queries.

-Previously, [spring-data-gemfire-name] users needed to explicitly define and declare the Regions used by their applications to store data by writing very verbose Spring configuration metadata, whether using [spring-data-gemfire-name]'s `FactoryBeans` from the API with Spring's
+Previously, Spring Data for VMware GemFire users needed to explicitly define and declare the Regions used by their applications to store data by writing very verbose Spring configuration metadata, whether using Spring Data for VMware GemFire's `FactoryBeans` from the API with Spring's
 <a href="https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#beans-java">Java-based container configuration</a>
 or using [XML](region.html).